 Explore the Parklands

-The city grid is surrounded by parklands which were part of Colonel Lights design for the city.
-A mix of playing fields and planned gardens, the parks are numbered 1-29 and most also have a name.
+Parklands which were part of Colonel Lights’ design for the city surround the city grid.
+A mix of playing fields and planned gardens, they number the parks 1-29, and most also have a name.
 Our favourite was the stunning Japanese Garden on South Terrace.

 They are perfect for running off some of the food and wine this city will tempt you with day after day.

-If you have a car take a drive along the coast south from Glenelg as far as time allows.
+If you have a car, take a drive along the coast south of Glenelg as far as time allows.
 We made it all the way to Rapid Bay and stopped at almost every beach for a look.
-It was May when we visited so most of the beaches were cold and completely devoid of people.
+It was May when we visited, so most of the beaches were cold and completely devoid of people.
 I can imagine in summer things maybe just a little different!

 Explore Port Adelaide